-It is a system integration requirement that accesses that the GIC-500 makes to memory can complete without depending on any other accesses in the system making progress.
+It is a system integration requirement, that accesses the GIC-500 makes to memory must complete without depending on any other accesses in the system making progress.

 The AXI4 master interface only makes certain types of accesses.
-All transactions are 32 bytes or smaller, consisting of up to four transfers with up to eight bytes in each transfer.
-Only incrementing bursts are used.
 Accesses made by the AXI4 master involve the ITS and LPIs, which are always Non-secure.
 Therefore the AXI4 master always makes Non-secure accesses.
+Table 2-2 shows the following Non-secure access types available.